fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `arg {Any-Total}` The initial value for the "running total" object.
 * Returns: `{Any-Total}` The final running total object as returned from the final invocation of the function on the last list member.

+Scan through a list of objects, "accumulating" a value over them (may be a straightforward "sum" or some other chained computation). "accumulate" is the name derived from the C++ STL, other names for this algorithm are "reduce" or "[fold](https://en.wikipedia.org/wiki/Fold_%28higher-order_function%29)".

 ### fluid.remove_if(source, fn[, target])

-Scan through a list or hash of objects, removing those which match a predicate.
-The source structure *** will be modified in place ***.

 * `source {Array|Object}` The list or hash of objects to be scanned over.
+This structure *** will be modified in place ***.
 * `fn {Function: (object {Any}, index {Number|String}) → Booleanish }` A predicate function determining whether an element should be removed.
 This accepts the standard signature `(object, index)`.
 If the predicate returns a "truthy" value, the corresponding object will be removed from the source structure.